wistia/wistia-open-docs/_posts/updating-your-popover-embeds.md

 <script charset="ISO-8859-1" src="//fast.wistia.com/assets/external/E-v1.js" async></script><span class="wistia_embed wistia_async_k9bmbixozg popover=true popoverAnimateThumbnail=true" style="display:inline-block;height:207px;width:368px">&nbsp;</span>
 {% endcodeblock %}

-While the codes are different, the popover player works the exact same way.
+While the codes are different, the popover player looks essentially the same.
 One of the only big differences is that the "Close Window" icon has been redesigned and simplified.